Contributing to development¶

 Contributions to the MESSAGE-GLOBIOM family of models, including the global model; and its documentation, respectively.

+Register a Github account, if you do not already have one.
 Fork the chosen repository to your own Github account.
 Create a branch with an appropriate name:

 issue/1234if you are addressing a specific issue.